 (Updated April 2, 2020 12:53 p.m.
 ET) Following nearly a month of being turned away from one port after another, Holland America Line’s Zaandam will be allowed to dock in Port Everglades, Florida.
 Guests onboard both Zaandam and Rotterdam are scheduled to dock Thursday afternoon.

 What follows is a timeline of how the dramatic events unfolded.

 March 7, 2020

-Holland America Line’s ms Zaandam began sailing a South America cruise that set sail from Buenos Aires, Argentina, and was originally scheduled to end at San Antonio, Chile, on March 21.
+Holland America Line’s ms Zaandam began sailing a South America cruise that set sail from Buenos Aires, Argentina and was initially scheduled to end at San Antonio, Chile, on March 21.

 March 13, 2020

-Holland America Line made the decision to suspend its global cruise operations for 30 days and end their at-sea voyages as quickly as possible.
+Holland America Line decided to suspend its global cruise operations for 30 days and end their at-sea voyages as quickly as possible.

 READ MORE: Holland America Suspends All Sailings